yycholla/CPSC221/Week6/Lab/Analysis.md

 - Where would the target element be located in the array?
   - > As stated above, the target would be located in the 0 index of the array for the best case, for a generally good case the target should be located early in the array.
 - What is the growth function under these conditions?
-  - > As the variables don't matter and the code doesn't loop the growth function would be $O(4)$
+  - > Under these conditions we would see s = 4.
+This scenario is agnostic to the size of the array as the return will always be on the first checked index.

 ### Worst Case Scenario: